raffomania/htmf/README.md

 # hypertext markup functions

-⚠️ Warning: This is alpha-quality, completely insecure software.
+⚠️ Warning: This is beta-quality software.
+The API will undergo significant changes.

 Functions for generating HTML from Rust in a declarative fashion: